Payoff-Free Coordination Reveals Hidden Quantum Correlation Structure: Methods

 \paragraph{Quantum-correlated coordination.} Agents share an $N$-partite entangled $W$ state prior to the round:

 chosen for its robustness to local noise and particle loss \cite{Zhu2024, chaves2010robustness}.
-To ensure decentralized coordination without signaling, agents utilize a \emph{Relational Role Mapping} protocol.
+To ensure decentralized coordination without signaling, agents use a \emph{Spontaneous Leader Election} protocol.
 Each agent $i$ performs a local projective measurement in the computational basis ($b_i \in \{0, 1\}$).
-If $b_i = 1$ (excitation), the agent adopts a ``Primary'' role and targets action $1$.
-If $b_i = 0$ (ground), the agent adopts a ``Secondary'' role and samples an action uniformly at random from the set $\{2, \dots, M\}$.
+If $b_i = 1$ (excitation), the agent adopts a ``Leader'' role and selects action $1$.
+If $b_i = 0$ (ground), the agent adopts a ``Follower'' role and samples an action uniformly at random from the set $\{2, \dots, M\}$.
 This mapping is strictly local and index-equivariant; no global information regarding the total number of excitations is used by the agents.